The 10 Best Kalimbas of 2023 for Sound Quality and Value

 Even though the color will not affect the quality of sound, it will play a role in playability.
 Therefore, when you have painted tines, you will have points of reference during the performance, which is not the case if all tins are the same.

-My budget kalimba pick is the Luvay Kalimba.
+My budget Kalimba pick is the MIAOYIN Kalimba.
 If you want to spare your pockets but still have a decent kalimba, then this is the one for you.

 Featured image credit: The original uploader was １３２人目 at Japanese Wikipedia.
 [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)]